-Domestic Violence Court -- The new Domestic Violence Court has dramatically changed the way domestic violence and other family-related cases are heard and processed.
-In 2010, there were 4,535 domestic violence injunctions filed with the court.
-Streamlining the way in which these cases are processed ensures more accountability, addresses a variety of safety issues, enhances enforcement efforts and provides judges with the comprehensive information they need to make consistent and informed decisions.
-There are three courtrooms on the 16th floor of the Orange County Courthouse that are dedicated to cases where domestic violence is alleged.
+Domestic Violence Court -- The Domestic Violence Court has dramatically changed the way domestic violence and other familyrelated cases are heard and processed.
+In 2011, there were 5,172 domestic violence injunctions filed with the court.
+Streamlining the way in which these cases are processed ensures more accountability, addresses a variety of safety issues, enhances enforcement efforts, and provides judges with the comprehensive information they need to make consistent and informed decisions.
+There are 3 courtrooms on the 16th floor of the Orange County Courthouse set aside to hear cases where domestic violence has been alleged.
 Security officials direct the petitioners and the respondents to separate, secure reception areas.
 All cases are heard individually.
 In addition, cases are scheduled in blocks of time throughout the day so parties do not have to spend hours at the courthouse.
-For more information in Orange County, call 407-836-0579.
-In Osceola County, domestic violence cases are handled by the Unified Family Court Judges.
+For more information, in Orange County call 407-836-0579.
+In Osceola County, domestic violence cases are handled by the Unified Family Court judges.
 Please call 407-742-2531 for more information.